Elaine Silver: Playing to her Own Tune

 When she’s not pounding away at the keyboard, Elaine busies herself playing duplicate bridge (she is a Silver Life Master) swimming her morning laps, and visiting with her children and grandchildren.
 In fact, she is so fond of staying active that she is anticipating her upcoming move to Sinai Residence of Boca Raton.
 “People and activities are what it’s all about” she says.
 “I’m looking forward to the people I can play games with—particularly backgammon and chess—and to being able to participate in evening activities without having to drive at night.
 “When I stop learning is when I am old, “ she says.
-At 91, Elaine shows no sign of growing old and reJEWvenates the members of Congregation L’Dor Va-Dor.
+Elaine shows no sign of growing old and reJEWvenates the members of Congregation L’Dor Va-Dor.

 Click on this link to read more about Elaine Silver.“Jewish Journal” article